 With more than a decade of experience in event production, fundraising and business management and a track record of creating value for her non-profit and for-profit clients, Christina is addicted to helping companies succeed.
 She has a history of producing winning strategies and proposals and has raised millions of dollars through corporate sponsorships and fundraising events.
 For all of TME’s clients, Christina identifies and embraces new challenges and opportunities, which lead them to higher performance levels and greater visibility.

 When not running to and fro, Christina also volunteers for organizations she’s passionate about, including Habitat for Humanity, the Boys and Girls Club DC, the Crohn’s and Colitis Foundation and Dress for Success, DC.
-To support women owned businesses, Christina and TME have partnered with Her Corner in the Commit to Grow program, which strengthens, encourages and awards female entrepreneurs.
+To support women-owned businesses, Christina and TME have partnered with Her Corner in the Commit to Grow program, which strengthens, encourages and awards female entrepreneurs.
 In 2017, Christina joined the Board of Directors for Community Bridges, an organization that mentors young girls to become leaders in their community.